 It is a given fact that gluten intolerance is rare in dogs.
 This is one reason "gluten-free" pet foods are not widely advocated.
 However, certain dog breeds like the Irish Setters may inherit gluten sensitivity.
 If your pet has this type of food intolerance, a “gluten-free” meal is a healthy dog food you can opt for.

 Another example of a metabolic disorder is the Copper Storage Disease.
 This hereditary canine condition is medically described as a build-up of copper in your dog's liver, which is commonly observed in Cocker Spaniels.
 As a precautionary measure, they are typically prescribed with a low-copper diet.

-These types of medical conditions are actually one of the very core reasons it is a must that you know everything about your dog's breed.
+These types of medical conditions are actually one of the core reasons it is essential that you know everything about your dog's breed.
 That way, you will be well-informed about any medical conditions your four-legged friend may or may not acquire as he grows old.

 2. Is your dog sick?Credit: Image courtesy of Stuart Miles (freedigitalphotos.net)

 Dogs suffering from an ailment need appropriate food while they're recovering.
 Wet or canned commercial food is typically prescribed when your pet has no appetite.
 Its rich aroma and flavor can entice them to eat.

 Another example is a bland diet for dogs who have an upset stomach.
 Basically, when your pet is vomiting or suffering from diarrhea, it is best to let their gastrointestinal tract rest.
 If you're going to feed them, a bland meal is an ideal choice because it has low amounts of fat, fiber, and lean meat or protein.
 This allows your dogs to easily digest their food.
 It also lessens defecation since this type of meal is specifically designed to slow down stool production.

 3. Food allergies